-The Corporation's operations have historically been divided into the following three geographic segments: (i) Canada - U.S.; (ii) South and Central America (which also includes the Mexican operations); and (iii) Asia and Africa.
-During fiscal 2020, operations were wound down in Colombia given unfavourable economic forecasts for that region's operations.
-The services provided in each of these reportable drilling segments of the Corporation are essentially the same.1
+The Corporation's operations have historically been divided into the following three geographic segments: (i) Canada - U.S.; (ii) South and Central America (which also includes the Mexican operations); and (iii) Australasia and Africa.
+During fiscal 2020, operations were wound down in Colombia, given unfavourable economic forecasts for that region's operations.
+On June 1, 2021, the Corporation re-entered the Australian market through the completion of the purchase of the issued and outstanding shares of McKay Drilling PTY Limited, a leading specialty drilling contractor based in Perth.
+This acquisition provides the Corporation with a strong established presence in an important growth market.
+The services provided in each of these reportable drilling segments of the Corporation are essentially the same.